Urs-Bruelhart/vault-technical-intro/docs/index.md

 ![:scale 10%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_vault.png)

   * HashiCorp Vault is an API-driven, cloud agnostic secrets management system.
+  * Access and manage it with the web GUI, API or command line
   * It allows you to safely store and manage sensitive data in hybrid cloud environments.
-  * You can also use Vault to generate dynamic short-lived credentials, or encrypt application data on the fly.
+  * You can also use Vault to generate dynamic short-lived credentials like cloud API keys and database creds.

 ???
 This is meant as a high level overview.
 For detailed descriptions or instructions please see the docs, API guide, or learning site: